MichaelsPlayground/BleServerBlessedOriginal/readme.md

 For a general overview on Bluetooth Low Energy (BLE) see this perfect article: "The Ultimate Guide to Android Bluetooth Low Energy", available as PDF in the docs folder as well: https://punchthrough.com/android-ble-guide/.

-Screenshot of the running app after connection to the server.
+Screenshot of the running app after startup:
 ![server_view_after_starting](docs/server00.png?raw=true)

 To check that the server is up and running I recommend to install another app on a second device that